flashg1/SolarCharger/README.md

 Option 2
 --------
-To charge from secondary power source and solar, toggle on "Fast charge" mode.
-Also need to toggle on "Fast charge" mode if charging at night.
+To charge at full speed from secondary power source and solar, toggle on "Fast charge mode".

 Please also check out the [wiki](https://github.com/flashg1/SolarCharger/wiki) pages.